 Let me introduce you to another god.

-The wind, with its disruptive effects, was a threat from beyond the boundaries of civilisation.
+The wind, with its disruptive effects, was a threat from beyond the boundaries of civilization.

 Wind makes creatures wild.